 - How are you doing?
 How do you feel about your work, home life, dating life, family, friends?

-- Did you start 2016 with any dreams for the year?
+- Did you start the year with any dreams or hopes for your dating life?
 Did any come to fruition?
 Did any of them not come to pass?
 Have you allowed yourself to grieve the loss of that dream?

 - How do you feel about the holidays?